Blockchain 0x100 – Developing the Core Blockchain Structure

 So what’s going on here?
 Each block needs to store a few key pieces of information.

 Now properties are done.
 We need some methods for the class.
-Please not that I'm not going to show the getters for these properties as the code gets much larger if I do so.
-When you are implementing this from your own you might need to add them.
+Please note that I’m not going to show the getters for these properties as the code gets much larger if I do so.
+When you are implementing this on your own, you might need to add them.

 We need a way to calculate a block’s unique hash.
 The hash acts as an immutable fingerprint for the block.